Wyvern: Distinction from other dragons

 Since the sixteenth century, in English, Welsh, Scottish, French and Irish heraldry, heraldic wyverns are defined as distinct entities from heraldic dragons.
 The key difference has been that a wyvern has two legs, whereas a dragon has four.
 This distinction is not commonly observed in the heraldry of other European countries, where two-legged dragon creatures are simply called dragons.

 In modern fiction

 The wyvern frequently features in modern fantasy fiction, such as Fourth Wing, Throne of Glass, and The Black Witch Chronicles, though its first literary appearances may have been in medieval bestiaries.

+Wyverns appear in the video games Ark: Survival Evolved and Ark: Survival Ascended on the Downloadable Content maps Scorched Earth and Ragnarok.

+Monsters referred to as wyverns appear throughout the Monster Hunter video game franchise, though only a few of them closely resemble typical depictions of wyverns.

+Wyverns also appear in the Terraria video game.
+The player can only find them at high altitudes and they resemble traditional Chinese dragons in appearance.